 A study of the International Phonetic Alphabet and training in the phonetic transcription of speech for improvement of voice and diction.
 Includes physical characteristics and production of sounds in American English, auditory training, articulation and standard pronunciations, and voice production.
-Three lectures.
+Three hours lecture.
 Three hours credit.

 SPT 1163 - Argumentation and Debate.
-(Prerequisite: SPT 1113).
+(Prerequisite: SPT/COM 1113).

 The study and application of basic argumentative techniques; integration of speech techniques through class debates.
-Three lectures.
+Three hours lecture.
 Three hours credit.